mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 53 - Explicit Iteration/readme.md

 1. Favor *foreach()* or high order iterators

-2. You will be able to use yield(), caches, proxies, lazy loading and much more when you hide your implementation details.
+2. You'll be able to use yield(), caches, proxies, lazy loading and much more when you hide your implementation details.

 # Sample Code 💻